 People modify views of themselves and others in transference situations, found Katrina Hinkley and Andersen.

-Volunteers also demonstrated biased recall of details about a new person when a representation of an earlier significant other was activated.
+Volunteers also demonstrated biased recall about a new person when a representation of an earlier significant other was activated.

 Participants’ list of the new person’s attributes changed on re-test to include elements of the self when the participant had been with the former significant person.

 Transference occurs even when a target person possesses an attribute incompatible with the significant other’s characteristics, found University of Illinois’s Michael W. Kraus with Berkeley’s Chen, Victoria A. Lee, and Laura D. Straus.